jina-ai/jina/docs/tutorials/scale-out.md

 The `PQLiteIndexer` will save your indexed `Documents` to your specified `workspace` (directory).
 Since the default number of shards is one.
-All the data will be saved to `YOUR-WORKSPACE-DIR/PQLiteIndexer/0/` and `0` is the shard id.
+All the data will be saved to `YOUR-WORKSPACE-DIR/PQLiteIndexer/0/` where `0` is the shard id.

-If you want to distribute your data to different places, Jina allows you to use `shards` to specify number of shards.
+If you want to distribute your data to different places, Jina allows you to use `shards` to specify the number of shards.

 ```python
 f = Flow().add(